sohooo/k8s-playbooks/docs/MAINTENANCE_PLAYBOOK.md

 1. **Server play** – Targets the inventory `server` group, ensuring control-plane nodes are serviced first.
 With `serial: 1` the play finishes maintenance on one server before moving on to the next.
 2. **Agent play** – Runs the same sequence for worker nodes.
-Each host discovers the appropriate server delegate using the `kube_server_group` variable defined in the inventory.
+Each host discovers the appropriate server delegate by intersecting the inventory `server` group with the hosts that share its `kube_cluster` value.

 The separation into two plays keeps the orchestration logic obvious while the inventory grouping removes the need for per-host flags or manual filtering.